Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

 \subsection{Space groups}

-In this section, we extend the analysis of the previous section to space groups, which requires considering symmetries which do not leave any point in space fixed (non-symmorphic symmetry).
+In this subsection, we extend the analysis of the previous section to space groups, which requires considering symmetries that do not fix any point in space (lattice translations and non-symmorphic symmetries).
 We first start by discussing the main complication arising from the inclusion of non-symmorphic symmetries, which requires a certain choice of the sample geometry and boundary conditions.
 We then provide a few examples of sTCIs protected by non-symmorphic symmetries.
-Afterwards, we will provide a complete classification of sTCIs in the 230 SGs by reducing the classification problem to the corresponding problem in point groups.
+Next, we discuss how to consistently combine the preceding results with lattice translations, i.e., we systematically study the spatial-symmetry constraints on weak indices \cite{Varjas17}.
+Finally, we will provide a complete classification of sTCIs in the 230 SGs.
+We note that the order followed in this section, by considering first non-symmorphic symmetries and then translations, may seem a bit incongruous given that non-symmorphic symmetries are generalizations of translation.
+This ordering is however natural within our present context in which the strong part $\S_{\rm SG}^{\rm (s)}$ of the classification (which does not include translations) is first generalized from the point group case to include non-symmorphic symmetries before presenting a separate discussion for the weak part $\S_{\rm SG}^{\rm (w)}$ where translation plays a major role.